NoelTautges/GraphicsAdder/README.md

 ## How do I build it?

-Open `GraphicsAdder.sln` in Visual Studio and hit build.
-Only x64 is supported at the moment.
+Open `GraphicsAdder.sln` in Visual Studio and build the `GraphicsAdder` project.
+Only x64 is supported.

 Non-NuGet dependencies are included in `Libraries`.